Berry-Forest/InternChallenge/README.md

 2. Create an ASP.Net project (ASPX or MVC) with minimum two functions or pages:
 	* index page (this page is used to accept long URLs)
 	* redirect page (this page is used to accept short URLs and redirect to long URL)
+3. Create a simple algorithm to ensure uniqueness of short URLs

 ### How we judge your solution
 1. Completeness of task